TomVeniat/TomVeniat.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+My research interests are mainly focused on __Computer Vision__ using __Deep Learning__ methods.

+I'm passionate about studying ways to make neural systems evolve over time, incorporating new data and leveraging existing knowledge from already trained models to solve new problems.
+This involves building on existing techniques in meta-learning, continual learning and neural architecture search to improve performances on \mybold{classification, object detection and instance segmentation} tasks.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.